trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

   - /blog/2022/open-letter-mapillary-update-api-docs
 ---

-**In this post I will go through some of the challenges (mainly though lack of documentation) with the v4 Mapillary API we experienced when building Explorer.**
+**In this post I will go through some of the challenges (mainly though lack of documentation) with the v4 Mapillary API.**

 [Last year I was excited to hear about the new Mapillary API (v4), and the improvements and the future updates it would bring](/blog/migrating-from-mapillary-api-v3-to-v4).